-You know what I’m taking about; we’ve all witnessed it first hand.
-The excitement our dogs get when they’re finally free of the bath.
-They seem to undergo some temporary insanity when they’re let loose.
+You know what I’m taking about; we’ve all witnessed that canine post bath craziness first hand.
+It’s that excitement our dogs get when they’re finally free of the bath.
+They seem to undergo some sort of temporary insanity as soon as they’re let loose.
 It’s usually pretty endearing; it always puts a smile on my face to see my dog experience such boundless joy.

 There she goes.
 Running around the house; rubbing against everything she can find.
 Did I mention running around the house like a complete maniac?
 Some call it the zoomies, some call it the rips, and some professionals that are much smarter than I am call it by the scientific term FRAPS (frantic random activity periods).

-Most dogs dislike the bath, and the reason they go crazy afterwards is because they’re relieved that it’s over.
+Most dogs dislike the bath, and one of the main reasons why dogs go crazy afterwards is because they’re relieved that it’s all over.
 After a bath our dogs go nuts because it’s a quick way for them to release pent up energy.

 Post Bath Zoomies Are More Than Just Relief

 But relief isn’t the only reason dogs go nuts after a bath.
-The most common reasons for a dog to go crazy after a bath are:
+The most common reasons for why dogs go crazy after a bath are: